 E.I.D.E.
 (Enhanced Integrated Drive Electronics)

-The first interface a desktop computer uses is to control the connection between hard drives and the central processing unit.
-The interface performs as a negotiator between the computer and the storage device.
+The first interface a desktop computer uses is to connect hard drives to the central processing unit, acting as a negotiator between the computer and storage device.

 Embedded Servo Control

-It is a servo configuration used on hard disks.
-It initiates precise and faultless feedback data to the head position servo system, which does not need an entire data space as servo control information is contained on every surface.
+The servo configuration used on hard disks is designed to provide precise and faultless feedback data to the head position servo system.
+This configuration does not require a full data space, as the servo control information is contained on every surface.

 Encoding